-S. LONG TERM LIABILITIES
+S. LONG-TERM LIABILITIES

 In the government-wide financial statements and proprietary fund types in the fund financial statements, long-term debt and other long-term obligations are reported as liabilities in the statements of net position.
-Bond premiums and discounts are deferred and amortized over the life of the bonds using the straight line method.
+Bond premiums and discounts are deferred and amortized over the life of the bonds using the straight line method in most instances.
+In the year ended June 30, 2018, the District made the decision to recognize the full non-material amount in the financial statements.
 Debt issuance costs are recognized as an expense in the period incurred.